Skip to content

 Have an application that stands out when applying for positions with hospitals, clinics, insurance companies, and health-focused non-profits.
 Learn how to work with individuals across the healthcare spectrum, including researchers, doctors, nurses, and patients.
 Demonstrate a commitment to interdisciplinary research and practice, the cornerstone of 21st century healthcare.

-How do I pursue the Interdisciplinary Certificate in Health Communication?
+How do I pursue the Health Communication Certificate?

-Students who are interested in pursuing the ICHC should review the requirements for the certificate (listed below) and begin pursuing courses.
+Students who are interested in pursuing the Health Communication Certificate should review the requirements for the certificate (listed below) and begin pursuing courses.

 Questions can be directed to r.e.jensen@utah.edu OR comm-advisor@utah.edu